wombleton/gitlaw-nz/acts/T/Trade Marks Act 2002.md

     (5) The enforcement officer may, before leaving the place, seize any thing already identified by him or her before the revocation of consent as a thing that he or she has reasonable grounds to believe is evidence of, or of significant relevance to the investigation of, an offence under this Act.

-    (6) If a member of the Police assists an enforcement officer, nothing in this section prevents that member of the Police from exercising any power ordinarily exercisable by him or her.
+    (6) If a constable assists an enforcement officer, nothing in this section prevents that constable from exercising any power ordinarily exercisable by him or her.

     (7) [Sections 134P to 134S][209] contain further provisions that apply to an enforcement officer's power of entry and examination.